guojingyu/guojingyu.github.io/_posts/2017-8-5-SQLite-Text-Proc.md

 After indexed the tables and optimized the SQL queries, the same single variant lookup with three SQL queries can be returned in <0.005 s on my 2-year-old laptop.
 So it takes ~10 seconds to finish more than 1000 variant lookup sessions, which would otherwise use more than 3 hours.

 ### Wrap up the project and retro
-At last, docker helped to simplified the deployment (again), since the whole job can be run on a single docker container with python (pandas lib etc) and SQLite database pre-installed in the image.
+At last, while dockerizing this project is not an explicit point by this article, docker helped to simplified the deployment, since the whole job can be run on a single docker container with python (pandas lib etc) and SQLite database pre-installed in the image.
 The to-be-imported datafile will be first exported from knowledge base or other sources to a folder that is mounted and readable to the virtual machine/docker container.
-Dockerizing this project is similar to the manual process to build the NGS pipeline with docker (so not an explicit point by this article).

 The overall process can be done by ~10 minutes for data parsing and uploading ~2.5GB data files, and ~2 minutes for queries, with ~10K test cases (writing to VCFs etc) -- well, besides whatever upstream knowledge base query time and the docker initialization.